mmilano/SidePanelCollapse/README.md

 sidepanel = new SidePanelCollapse(options);
 ```

 Setting custom configuration options is only available via javascript initialization.
-See [Configuration](#configuration-options) for details.
+See [Configuration Options](#configuration-options) for details.